FREQUENTLY ASKED QUESTIONS

 DO YOU OFFER SCHOLARSHIPS?

 Yes!
-We currently have a limited number of sliding scale spots available.
+We currently have a limited number of reduced tuition scholarships available.
+There is no verification; we trust you to ask for a scholarship if you need one.
 Please email email@example.com to find out more.
 As we grow, we intend to offer a wider variety of new play opportunities.

 Have a question we haven't answered?